• Skip to primary navigation

 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.
 Please see the Disclosure Policy for details.

 I don’t have any cats as a pet, but I always have a bunch of them hang out together in the back deck almost every day.
-They are not fighting or anything.
 It seems they are relaxing due to the catmint plants I grow that lined up the deck.

 So far, these cats have never visited my vegetable garden bed.
 They were attracted to this plant instead and left the vegetable garden alone.